engineering87/dotnet-design-patterns/src/Behavioral/Iterator/README.md

 * **Concrete Elements**:
 `File`: Represents a file with a name and implements the `IFileSystemElement` interface.
 `Directory`: Represents a directory that can contain files and subdirectories.
-It implements both IFileSystemElement and IFileSystemCollection interfaces.
+It implements both `IFileSystemElement` and `IFileSystemCollection` interfaces.
 `AddElement` Method: Adds elements (files or subdirectories) to the directory.
 `CreateIterator` Method: Returns an iterator for traversing the directory’s elements.

-* **Concrete Iterator (FileSystemIterator)**:
+* **Concrete Iterator**:
-Definition: Implements the IIterator<IFileSystemElement> interface and provides methods to traverse the collection.
+`FileSystemIterator` implements the `IIterator<IFileSystemElement>` interface and provides methods to traverse the collection.
 Purpose: Handles the actual iteration logic for a list of file system elements.

 ## Usage